Influenza: Seasonal Flu 2019-2020

 Antigenic shift is an abrupt, major change in influenza A viruses that causes the production of new proteins in the influenza viruses that infect humans.
 It is typically unexpected and unpredictable.
 Antigenic shift leads to a new influenza A subtype or one that has emerged from an animal population that is so different from the same subtype of viruses in humans that most people do not have immunity to the new type of virus.
 When this type of shift occurs, the new viruses infect people, spread rapidly, and lead to a pandemic (CDC, 2017d).

 |Antigenic Drift||Antigenic Shift|

 Avian influenza viruses most commonly infect birds and rarely infect people.
 The subtypes of avian flu that most often infect humans are AH5, AH7, and AH9 viruses.
-These are nonhuman viruses (i.e., they are novel among humans and circulate in birds in parts of the world), so there is little to no immunity against these viruses among people.
+These are nonhuman viruses (i.e., they are novel among humans, in that they do not at present readily infect humans) but they do circulate in birds in parts of the world.
+There is little to no immunity against these viruses among people.
 If any of these viruses were to change in such a way that it was able to infect humans easily and spread easily from person to person, an influenza pandemic could result.